School of Forensic and Applied Sciences

 Subject Areas: Forensic Science

 Will gained a BSc studying biological sciences, at the University of Leicester.
 He followed this with a PhD at the University of Glasgow– looking at gene expression in plants exposed to low temperatures.
 After this he spent eight years at the Human Identification Centre at the University of Glasgow.
-During this time he undertook casework including human identification and paternity testing and also carried out research into improving the recovery of DNA from compromised samples.
+During this time he undertook casework, including human identification and paternity testing and also carried out research into improving the recovery of DNA from compromised samples.

 Since moving to UCLan in 2002 Will has been involved with the delivery of undergraduate and postgraduate teaching and the supervision of research degrees.
+He also provides bespoke short courses on different aspects of forensic genetics.

 PhD Molecular Biology, University of Glasgow, 1995